-As part of the Governor’s State of the State address, Andrew Cuomo(D) announced another proposal to legalize and create an equitable adult-use cannabis program this year.
+As part of the Governor’s State of the State address, Andrew Cuomo(D) announced another proposal for cannabis legalization which would create an equitable adult-use cannabis program this year.

 Gov. Cuomo has previously stated that legalizing cannabis could be a key way that NY makes an economic recovery from the pandemic.
 According to State Department of Labor Commissioner Roberta Reardon, NY has paid out more than $59 billion in unemployment benefits to over 3.9 million NYers during the COVID-19 crisis.
 NY has confirmed more than a million cases of COVID-19 since the start of the pandemic and more than 38,000 have died due to the disease.

 Gov. Cuomo stated that one of the many reasons to legalize cannabis is because it brings in tax revenue and NY will be “searching the cupboards for revenue” in the financial wake of COVID-19.
 Illinois, a state that legalized cannabis for recreational use just last year, is on pace to see more than $1 billion in combined sales of medical and recreational cannabis products.

 Cannabis legalization has been dropped twice from the NY’s budget proposal after negotiations between Cuomo’s office and the State legislature fell through.
 The major sticking point is how the tax revenue from cannabis will be spent.
 Cuomo has now reintroduced another legalization measure in 2021.
 The proposal would create an office of Cannabis Management to oversee the adult-use (recreational), medical marijuana, and cannabinoid hemp programs.